 (ii) subsection (9) applies,

-and the liquor is packaged liquor, subject to subsection (3) and subsection (4)(c),
+and the liquor is packaged liquor, subject to subsections (3) and (4)(c),

 if the constitution and rules of the club, as approved by the Director, are not thereby contravened.

 (3) At a time when a sale of packaged liquor to a member who was not a lodger would not be within permitted hours or at a time authorised by the licence, any authority conferred by a club licence to sell packaged liquor to a member who is a lodger extends only to such quantities as might reasonably be consumed by the lodger on that day.